samitkumarpatel/ssl-info/README.md

 ## What is PKI?
 **PKI (Public Key Infrastructure)** is the system, policies, roles, and technologies that enable secure digital communication using **cryptographic keys and certificates**.

+PKI uses both symmetric and asymmetric encryption, combining the speed of symmetric encryption for bulk data with the key management and security benefits of asymmetric encryption.
+Symmetric encryption uses a single, shared secret key for both encryption and decryption, making it fast for large amounts of data.
+Asymmetric encryption, the foundation of PKI, uses a public key for encryption and a corresponding private key for decryption, enabling secure key exchange and digital signatures but being slower for large data sets.

+**Symmetric Encryption**
+   - Key Mechanism: One secret key is used for both encrypting and decrypting data.
+   - Characteristics: It is fast, efficient, and ideal for encrypting large amounts of data.
+   - Challenge: The main challenge is securely sharing the single secret key between the parties involved.

+**Asymmetric Encryption (Public Key Cryptography)**
+   - Key Mechanism: A pair of keys is used: a public key for encryption and a private key for decryption.
+   - Characteristics: The public key can be shared widely, while the private key must be kept secret.
+   - Benefits: This enables secure key distribution and the creation of digital signatures, which verify authenticity and integrity.
+   - Limitations: It is slower than symmetric encryption and therefore not used for encrypting large amounts of data directly.

+**How PKI Combines Both**

+PKI leverages the strengths of both encryption types through a technique called a digital envelope:
+   - Secure Key Exchange: A temporary symmetric key is generated to encrypt large amounts of data (e.g., a bank transaction).
+   - Asymmetric Encryption of the Key: This symmetric key is then encrypted using the recipient's public key.
+   - Delivery: The encrypted data and the encrypted symmetric key (now the digital envelope) are sent to the recipient.
+   - Decryption: The recipient uses their private key to decrypt the digital envelope, obtaining the symmetric key.
+   - Final Decryption: The recipient then uses the recovered symmetric key to quickly decrypt the main message.

+This approach provides the best of both worlds: the speed and efficiency of symmetric encryption for data and the secure key management and authentication offered by asymmetric encryption within the PKI framework.

 It provides the **trust framework** that SSL/TLS relies on.

 ### Core Components of PKI